CederGroupHub/alabos/docs/source/task_definition.md

 Considering the size limit of each MongoDB document (< 16MB), it is not recommended to store large files in the result.
 Instead, we provide a class called `LargeResult` to store the large file in GridFS in MongoDB.

-For example, you would like to store a large result.
-You can do it like this:
+For example, when dealing with tasks that can generate very large files, you should store them directly in GridFS to ensure consistency and avoid querying issues.
+Here’s how you can do it:

 ```python
 from alab_management import BaseTask, LargeResult